-This would involve adding a clause under Schedule 1 which states that 13-17 Eagleview Road, Minto can be used for the purpose of a 'public place of worship' with consent.
+This would involve adding a clause under Schedule 1 which states that 13-17 Eagleview Road, Minto can be used for the purpose of a 'place of public worship' with consent.
 Further, the 'additional permitted uses' map would subsequently be updated to identify the site as including an additional permitted use.